-- Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - 2.
-Probate Judges and Court Staff Monitoring Requirements: The County will ensure that there are screeners at the entrances of all of the courthouses in the downtown courthouse complex, and all Probate Judges and the probate court staffs will submit to having their temperature taken.
-If a Probate Judge or staff member does test positive for COVID-19, the Probate Judge will notify the other court staff of that particular probate court that an individual in that probate court has tested positive.
-The Probate
+- Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - Judge and Court Staff Monitoring Requirements: The County will ensure that there are screeners at the entrances of all of the courthouses in the downtown courthouse complex, and all Judges and Court Staff will submit to having their temperature taken.
+If a Judge or staff member does test positive for COVID-19, the Judge will notify the other court staff and other courts sharing space that an individual in the court has tested